martiserra99/canvas-user-interface-docs/docs/2.elements/1.views/1.area/1.properties/2.background/background.md

 title: background
 ---

 It is the background color of the view.
-Its default value is
+Its default value is:

 ```javascript
 "#000"